obrie/retrokit/README.md

 There are too many improvements to count here, but some ideas are:

-* Sinden Lightgun autoconfig (once I receive it)
 * Support for non-Raspbian platforms
 * Computer-based emulators (Amigo, Apple II, etc.)
-* More advanced filters for certain systems

 If you want to make changes for your own specific setup, feel free to.
 I'll accept contributions for anything that will make it easier for you to customize this to your